anuket-project/anuket-specifications/doc/common/glossary.md

 - **Container Runtime:** The software that is responsible for running containers.
 >_*Note:*_ as explained in [OCI Glossary](https://github.com/opencontainers/runtime-spec/blob/master/glossary.md) it reads the configuration files for a
 **Container** from a directory structure, uses that information to create a container, launches a process inside the container, and performs other lifecycle actions.

+- **Container-as-a-Service (CaaS)**: A complete set of technologies to enable the management of containerised software, including a Kubernetes cluster, container networking, storage, routing, service mesh, etc.

 - **Kubernetes Cluster:** A set of machines, called nodes and master, that run containerised applications managed by Kubernetes.
 A cluster has at least one worker node and at least one master.
 >_*Note:*_ adapted from [Kubernetes Glossary](https://kubernetes.io/docs/reference/glossary/?all=true#term-cluster).